islco/laptop/README.md

 Requirements
 ------------

-:warning: At this time, MacOS Big Sur is NOT supported - proceed at your own risk!
+:warning: At this time, this installation script is not fully compatabile with MacOS Big Sur due to upstream vendor complication - proceed at your own risk!

+Should you find yourself on a Big Sur machine with an Intel chip, see the section below titled: `Big Sur (Intel) Addendum`

 We support: